-Self-supervised consistency regularization under various input variations is also favorable in customizing the pre-trained model for each test input \cite{liu2022single,jin2023empowering}.
-In particular, SSL-MOCAP \cite{tung2017self} leverages the cycle consistency between 3D and 2D data, while REFINE \cite{leung2022black} encourages both silhouette consistency and confidence-based mesh symmetry for the test input.
-SCIO \cite{kan2022self} develops a self-constrained optimization method to learn the coherent spatial structure.
-While adapting image models to a video input \cite{brahmbhatt2018geometry,casser2019depth,chen2019self,li2020online,luo2020consistent,mutlu2023tempt}, ensuring temporal consistency between adjacent frames is a crucial aspect of the unsupervised learning objective.
-Many other methods directly update the model with the unlabeled objectives tailored to specific tasks, such as image matching \cite{zhu2021test,hong2021deep}, image denoising \cite{vaksman2020lidia,mohan2021adaptive}, generative modeling \cite{bau2019semantic,nitzan2022mystyle}, and style transfer \cite{kim2022controllable,ding2023modify}.
-As an example, R\&R+ \cite{gilton2021model} fine-tunes the reconstruction model and an unknown original image using the cost function over a single instance.

-In addition, the model could be adapted to each instance by utilizing the generated data \cite{banerjee2021self,ozer2022source} at test time.
-As an illustration, TTL-EQA \cite{banerjee2021self} generates numerous synthetic question-answer pairs and subsequently leverages them to infer answers in the given context.
-ZSSR \cite{shocher2018zero} trains a super-resolution network using solely down-sampled examples extracted from the test image itself.
-Instead of leveraging task-related self-supervisions, TTT-UCDR \cite{paul2022ttt} even utilizes several off-the-shelf self-supervisions (\eg, rotation prediction \cite{gidaris2018unsupervised}) to adjust the feature representations at test time, showing improved cross-domain retrieval performance.
+Self-supervised consistency regularization under various input variations is also favorable in customizing the pre-trained model for each test input \citep{liu2022single,jin2023empowering}.
+In particular, SCIO \citep{kan2022self} develops a self-constrained optimization method to learn the coherent spatial structure.
+While adapting image models to a video input \citep{brahmbhatt2018geometry,li2020online}, ensuring temporal consistency between adjacent frames is a crucial aspect of the unsupervised learning objective.
+Many other methods directly update the model with the unlabeled objectives tailored to specific tasks, \eg, image matching \citep{hong2021deep}, image denoising \citep{mohan2021adaptive}, generative modeling \citep{bau2019semantic}, and style transfer \citep{kim2022controllable}.
+In addition, the model could be adapted to each instance by utilizing the generated data at test time.
+As an illustration, TTL-EQA \citep{banerjee2021self} generates numerous synthetic question-answer pairs and subsequently leverages them to infer answers in the given context.
+ZSSR \citep{shocher2018zero} trains a super-resolution network using solely down-sampled examples extracted from the test image itself.